-There are two main species native to the southeastern U.S.: Magnolia grandiflora (Southern Magnolia) and Magnolia virginiana (Sweet Bay Magnolia).
+The magnolia is a pyramidal-shaped evergreen tree that produces large white flowers in spring and summer months.
+There are two main species which are native to the southeastern U.S.: Magnolia grandiflora (Southern Magnolia) and Magnolia virginiana (Sweet Bay Magnolia).
 Of the two, Magnolia grandiflora is more commonly used in land-scaping.
 It is a large growing pyramidal-shaped tree which may reach 60 to 80 feet in overall height with a 30 to 40 foot spread.
 This species has large glossy green leaves with a rusty or silvery underside and produces large white flowers in the spring to summer.

-Currently, Rockledge Gardens offers two varieties of magnolia grandiflora for sale.

-"Little Gem" is a compact variety which grows to about 25 feet in height.
-Leaves are glossy green and small and the growth habit is narrow and upright.
+Currently, Rockledge Gardens offers two varieties of magnolis for sale.
+Magnolia grandiflora "Little Gem" is a compact variety which grows to about 25 feet in height.
+Leaves are glossy green and small and growth habit is narrow and upright.
 White flowers appear several times during the warm months of the year.